 5. Circular Economy:

-The concept of the circular economy, which aims to eliminate waste and maximize resource use, has gained momentum, encouraging the reuse and resale of products.
+The concept of circular economy, which aims to eliminate waste and maximize the use of resources, has gained strength, encouraging the reuse and resale of products.

 Impact on E-commerce: